spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 `scrambled` and `unfamiliar`.
 Each field contains a vector of onset times (in seconds).

-## Create a results folder

 The results from fitting the multiple regression are saved into a folder, which needs to be created beforehand.
 How you create this empty folder (and what you call it) is up to you.

 ## Model specification

 Now press the `Specify 1st-level` button.
-This will call up the specification of a fMRI specification job in the batch editor window.
+This will call up an fMRI specification job in the batch editor window.
 Then

 - For `Directory`, select the folder (directory) you created for saving the result into.